sebastien-plutniak/archeoviz/README.md

 archeoViz(objects.df = NULL,   # data.frame with data about the objects
           refits.df = NULL,    # optional data.frame for refitting data
           timeline.df = NULL,  # optional data.frame for the excavation timeline
-          default.group =NULL, # Whether to group data 'by.layer' or 'by.variable'
-          title = NULL,        # title of the site / data set home.text = NULL,    # html content to display on the home page lang = "en"          # interface language (English or French) set.theme = "cosmo") # graphic theme for the Shiny interface
+          title = NULL,        # title of the site / data set home.text = NULL,    # html content to display on the home page lang = "en"          # interface language ("en": English, "fr": French, "pt": Portuguese) set.theme = "cosmo") # graphic theme for the Shiny interface
 ```

 The possible values for the `set.theme` parameter are illustrated on
 [this page](https://rstudio.github.io/shinythemes/).
 The language of the
-application can be set with the `lang` parameter, either with an
+application can be set with the `lang` parameter.
-“en”/“English” or “fr”/“French” value.

 ## Demonstration